Hi! I'm Jiasi Chen, an assistant professor in the Department of Computer Science and Engineering at the University of California, Riverside.

 the newly emerging field of the Internet-of-things.

-I am currently looking for students interested in research projects on wireless networks and video streaming.
+For the academic year 2016-2017, I am looking for PhD applicants interested in multimedia and wireless networking, optimization, and virtual/augmented reality.
 Please feel free to contact me, and include your CV.

 Office: Winston Chung Hall 308

 Email: jiasi [at] cs [dot] ucr [dot] edu